N4D1K-lgtm/N4D1K-NN/README.md

 # Basic Neural Network for MNIST Dataset Written in Python

-There are two implementations of a CNN in this repository, one in numpy/pandas and another in
+There are two implementations of a CNN in this repository, one in numpy/pandas and another in Tensorflow.Keras

 ## Numpy CNN
 I handwrote everything but the adam optimizer but almost none of it is my code, followed lots of youtube videos explaining everything and giving examples.